 - Goals: What will the outcomes of this project be?
 What impact is it likely to have?

 - Budget & Budget Justification: What are the costs and revenues associated with the project?
 Which of these will be borne by SIGCHI?
 Which of these will be borne by other potential sources of funding?
 Note that we cannot support F&A or overheads.
-Please use this Excel spreadsheet and upload your completed form to the submission site.

 - Communicating Out: What is your plan for outreach and/or disseminating results across the SIGCHI membership and other relevant communities?